The following information was provided by The Coleman Law Firm, PLLC and is a revision of information provided as a public service by The Florida Bar.

 6. WHO IS INVOLVED IN THE PROBATE PROCESS IN FLORIDA?

-10. WHO CAN BE A PERSONAL REPRESENTATIVE IN FLORIDA?
+10. WHO CAN BE A PERSONAL REPRESENTATIVE (EXECUTOR) FOR A FLORIDA PROBATE?

-11. WHO HAS PREFERENCE TO BE PERSONAL REPRESENTATIVE?
+11. WHO HAS PREFERENCE TO BE PERSONAL REPRESENTATIVE FOR A FLORIDA PROBATE?

-12. WHY DOES THE PERSONAL REPRESENTATIVE NEED A FLORIDA PROBATE ATTORNEY?
+12. WHY DOES THE PERSONAL REPRESENTATIVE NEED A FLORIDA PROBATE ATTORNEY FOR A PROBATE IN MIAMI-DADE COUNTY?

 13. HOW ARE ESTATE CREDITORS HANDLED?

-15. HOW IS THE FLORIDA DEPARTMENT OF REVENUE INVOLVED?
+15. HOW IS THE FLORIDA DEPARTMENT OF REVENUE INVOLVED IN A PROBATE MATTER?

-16. WHAT RIGHTS DO THE SURVIVING FAMILY HAVE IN THE PROBATE ESTATE?
+16. WHAT RIGHTS DO THE SURVIVING FAMILY HAVE IN THE FLORIDA PROBATE ESTATE?

 19. HOW ARE PROBATE FEES DETERMINED IN FLORIDA PROBATE?